RDFLib/rdflib/docs/graphdb.md

 GraphDB provides two ways to manage repositories:

-1.  **RDF4J Repository Manager** (`client.repositories`): Implements the standard RDF4J protocol.
+1.  **RDF4J Repository Manager** ([`GraphDBClient.repositories`][rdflib.contrib.graphdb.client.GraphDBClient.repositories]): Implements the standard RDF4J protocol.
 Use this for basic operations like retrieving a repository instance for querying.
 For more information, see [Working with a Repository](rdf4j.md#working-with-a-repository).
-2.  **GraphDB Repository Management** (`client.repos`): Implements the GraphDB REST API.
-Use this for administrative tasks like listing, creating, editing, and validating repositories.
+2.  **GraphDB Repository Management** ([`GraphDBClient.repos`][rdflib.contrib.graphdb.client.GraphDBClient.repos]): Implements the GraphDB REST API.
+Use this for administrative tasks such as listing, creating, editing, and validating repositories.

 #### Listing repositories

-To list all repositories with their configuration and status, use the `client.repos` property.
+To list all repositories with their configuration and status:

 ```python
 repos = client.repos.list()